Session 2.1: Get Claude on your laptop, plan for the office

 By the end of this session you will have:

-A production version of this setup looks similar — Homebrew, Node, Claude CLI, plus Gmail and Calendar MCP servers running as launchd jobs that auto-restart on crash.
+A production version of this setup looks similar — Homebrew, Node, the CLI, plus Gmail and Calendar MCP servers running as launchd jobs that auto-restart on crash.
 You’re not doing the MCPs today (Session 2.5 covers that), but the destination is the same: a laptop that’s a real workstation for AI-assisted work, not a chat window.

 Why the terminal